Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 AUTHORIZATION CONFIGURATION
 ===========================

-Currently, splinterd supports two authorization types: Biome credentials and OAuth.
-The REST API requires that one of these authorization providers is configured.
+Currently, splinterd supports three authorization types: Biome credentials, Cylinder JWT, and OAuth.

+Cylinder JWT authorization is enabled by default.

 Biome credentials for the splinter REST API can be enabled using the `--enable-biome` flag.

-The Splinter daemon provides 4 options for configuring OAuth for the REST API:
+The Splinter daemon provides 5 options for configuring OAuth for the REST API:

 * `oauth-provider` for specifying the OAuth provider that splinterd will use to get the client's identity.
-Currently, only `github` is supported.
+Currently, `github` and `openid` are supported.

 * `oauth-client-id` for specifying the client ID, which is a public identifier for an app that's registered with the chosen OAuth provider.